 - Maximize efforts to free entangled or stranded right whales and acquire scientific information from dead specimens

 The ESA authorizes NOAA Fisheries to appoint recovery teams to assist with the development and implementation of recovery plans.
-Two regional North Atlantic right whale recovery plan implementation teams were established to assist with issues related to the status and conservation of right whales.
+Two regional North Atlantic right whale recovery plan implementation teams—the Northeast U.S. Implementation Team and the Southeast U.S. Implementation Team—were established to assist with issues related to the status and conservation of right whales.

 Critical Habitat Designation

 Once a species is listed under the ESA, NOAA Fisheries evaluates and identifies whether any areas meet the definition of critical habitat.
 Those areas may be designated as critical habitat through a rulemaking process.
 The designation of an area as critical habitat does not create a closed area, marine protected area, refuge, wilderness reserve, preservation, or other conservation area; nor does the designation affect land ownership.
 Rather, federal agencies that undertake, fund, or permit activities that may affect these designated critical habitat areas are required to consult with NOAA Fisheries to ensure that their actions do not adversely modify or destroy designated critical habitat.

 NOAA Fisheries designated critical habitat for the North Atlantic right whale in 1994 (59 FR 28805) and revised the designation in 2016 (81 FR 4838).
 Critical habitat for the North Atlantic right whale includes two areas—a foraging area in the Northeast and a calving area in the Southeast.